stebrech/accessible-pdf/_tutorials/document-is-not-the-top-level-tag.md

 A PDF converted from Word contains the `<Part>` element as its top container.
 However, the semantically more suitable `<Document>` tag should be used as root element.

-Issue detected in exported PDFs from:
+Issue detected in PDF made from:

 *   Microsoft Word 2013 for Windows